onionhead0708/awsExportLog/README.md

 # awsExportLog
-GoLang progame to export the log from the AWS.
+GoLang program to export the log from the AWS.

 ## Pre-requisite
 1. AWS CLI must be installed